jorgebucaran/hyperapp/README.md

 closing remarks

 Subscriptions are a way to think about event streams whose lifecycle is determined by changes in our program state. in this example we didn't look at it, but the `subscriptions` function takes in the application state as an argument.
-Here we are subscribed to clock ticks forever, but we can turn our subscription on or off using the state.
+Here we are subscribed to clock ticks forever, but we can turn our subscription on or off based on the state.

 show a new simple example or say we're going to deal with this later.
 }}